internetisaiah/taph/README.md

 # docs-scripts

-These are scripts I created to help maintainers manage the static site generator (Antora) and content source files (in AsciiDoc) used to build [Kobiton Docs](https://docs.kobiton.com/).
+I created these scripts to manage the static site generator (Antora) and source files (in AsciiDoc) used to build [Kobiton Docs](https://docs.kobiton.com/).

 ## Scripts